-PUBLICATION: August 18, 2021
+PUBLICATION: October 7, 2021

-How to cite this document: Wasfy JH, Walton, SM, Beinfeld M, Nhan E, Sarker J, Whittington M, Pearson SD, Rind DM.
-Mavacamten for Hypertrophic Cardiomyopathy: Effectiveness and Value; Draft Evidence Report.
-Institute for Clinical and Economic Review, August 18, 2021. https://icer.org/hypertrophic-cardiomyopathy-2021/.
+How to cite this document: Wasfy JH, Walton SM, Beinfeld M, Nhan E, Sarker J, Whittington M, Pearson SD, Rind DM.
+Mavacamten for Hypertrophic Cardiomyopathy: Effectiveness and Value; Evidence Report.
+Institute for Clinical and Economic Review, October 7, 2021. https://icer.org/hypertrophic-cardiomyopathy-2021/.

 Jason H. Wasfy served as the lead author for the report.
 Molly Beinfeld led the systematic review and authorship of the comparative clinical effectiveness section in collaboration with Emily Nhan.
 Surrey M. Walton developed the cost-effectiveness model and authored the corresponding sections with assistance from Jyotirmoy Sarker.
 Melanie Whittington provided oversight of the costeffectiveness analyses and developed the budget impact model.
 Steven D. Pearson and David M. Rind provided methodologic guidance on the clinical and economic evaluations.
-We would also like to thank Laura Cianciolo and Maggie Houle for their contributions to this report.
+We would also like to thank Laura Cianciolo, Maggie Houle, and Mrinmayee Joshi (University of Illinois at Chicago) for their contributions to this report.